dudematthew/dudematthew/README.md

 - 👋 Hi, I’m @dudematthew
 - 👀 I’m interested in creating a front-end web applications, mainly for personal growth and use
 - 🌱 I’m currently learning [Nest.js](https://nestjs.com/) as I'm trying to master full-stack developing
-- 💞️ I’m looking to collaborate on any of my projects - everyone who thinks that my projects are worth collaborating is welcome to join me on my journey!
+- 💞️ Everyone who thinks that my projects are worth collaborating is welcome to join me on my journey!
-- 📫 You can mail me on mmoczydlowski4@gmail.com
+- 📫 You can email me on mmoczydlowski4@gmail.com